Oksana Stepanyuk

-Oksana Stepanyuk (June 16, 1977, Ukraine) is a Ukrainian lyric coloratura soprano opera singer at Japan Opera Foundation, Publicity and Goodwill Ambassador, Merited Artist of Ukraine.
+Oksana Stepanyuk (June 16, 1977, Ukraine) is a Ukrainian lyric coloratura soprano opera singer at Japan Opera Foundation, Publicity and Goodwill Ambassador, Merited Artist of Ukraine, TOP Beauty World Global (2025,Tokyo), Tourism Ambassador (Tokyo).

 Background

 Oksana was born in Syniawa, Rokytne Raion, Kyiv Oblast, Ukraine.
-Her father Anatoliy Stepanyuk is a military pilot, he can play many musical instruments.
-Her mother Olga Stepanyuk is an accountant, she has a strong beautiful voice.
+Her father Anatoliy Stepanyuk is a military pilot, he plays many musical instruments.
+Her mother Olga Stepanyuk is an accountant.

 In 1992, after graduating from the Rokytne Music School (bandura, vocal and piano class) Oksana entered the Zhytomyr Music College from which she graduated in 1996, receiving a diploma as a bandura player with the best practical score.

-In 1996, she entered the orchestral department and in 1998 the department of vocal music at the Petro Tchaikovsky National Music Academy of Ukraine and continued her music studies with an opera singer Evgeniya Miroshnichenko and bandura player Serhiy Bashtan.
+In 1996, she entered the orchestral department and in 1998 the department of vocal music at the Ukrainian National Academy of Music and continued her music studies with an opera singer Evgeniya Miroshnichenko and bandura player Serhiy Bashtan.

-While studying at Music Academy, Oksana made her professional concert tour debut in France, Italy, Iran, and Germany.
+While studying at Music Academy, Oksana made her professional concert tour debut in France, Italy, Chech and Germany.

 Oksana made a recording with orchestra and bandura for National Radio Company of Ukraine and made her professional debut as Marfa in The Tsar's Bride by Rimsky-Korsakov.

 Among her teachers were Serhiy Bashtan, Evgeniya Miroshnichenko, Margherita Guglielmi.

+2020 Appeared on BS TV Tokyo’s Music Crossroads.
+Since February 2022 she held national wide Ukrainian humanitarian aid concerts.
+On February 2023 Oksana featured on NHK BS Premium’s Classic club program Winds of Ukraine.
+On December 2023 performed the Ukrainian national anthem at the National Stadium of Japan.

 Since 2010 Oksana has been a member of the Japan Opera Foundation.

 During her career in Japan, Oksana has given more than 700 performances all over Japan, including her recitals in Tokyo Metropolitan Theatre, Kioi Hall, Oji Hall, Tokyo Bunka Kaikan Hall, Nikkei Hall, Osaka Izumi Hall, Kamakura Performing Art Center, Matsumoto Kissei Bunka Hall etc.

 Oksana has given countless charity concerts for Ukraine, Japan, Cambodia, Sri Lanka, and the Philippines.